dotnet/docs-maui/docs/user-interface/controls/contentview.md

 ## Customize appearance with a ControlTemplate

 A custom control that derives from the <xref:Microsoft.Maui.Controls.ContentView> class can define its UI using XAML or code, or may not define its UI at all.
-A `ControlTemplate` can be used to override the control's appearance, regardless of how that appearance is defined.
+A <xref:Microsoft.Maui.Controls.ControlTemplate> can be used to override the control's appearance, regardless of how that appearance is defined.

 For example, a `CardView` layout might occupy too much space for some use cases.
-A `ControlTemplate` can be used to override the `CardView` layout to provide a more compact view, suitable for a condensed list:
+A <xref:Microsoft.Maui.Controls.ControlTemplate> can be used to override the `CardView` layout to provide a more compact view, suitable for a condensed list:

 ```xaml
 <ContentPage.Resources>